Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Insurance providers are increasingly recognizing the drawbacks of sticking with inflexible systems.
-They are moving to replace legacy platforms to reduce operational costs, achieve scalability, and meet customer expectations for fast, personalized services.
+Insurance providers are increasingly moving away from inflexible legacy systems to reduce operational costs, achieve scalability, and meet rising customer expectations for fast, personalized services.

 Â